- Hepatitis E is a liver disease caused by infection with a virus known as hepatitis E virus (HEV).

 - ingestion of undercooked meat or meat products derived from infected animals;

 - transfusion of infected blood products; and

 - vertical transmission from a pregnant woman to her fetus.

-The ingestion of raw or uncooked shellfish has also been identified as the source of sporadic cases in endemic areas.
+The ingestion of raw or uncooked shellfish may be the source of sporadic cases in endemic areas.

-The hepatitis E virus causes acute sporadic and epidemic viral hepatitis.
-Symptomatic infection is most common in young adults aged 15–40 years.
+In areas with high disease endemicity, symptomatic infection is most common in young adults aged 15–40 years.
 In these areas, although infection does occur in children, they often have either no symptoms or only a mild illness without jaundice that goes undiagnosed.

 Typical signs and symptoms of hepatitis include:

 - jaundice (yellow discolouration of the skin and sclera of the eyes), with dark urine and pale stools; and

 - a slightly enlarged, tender liver (hepatomegaly).

-These symptoms are largely indistinguishable from those experienced during any acute phase of hepatic illness and typically last for 1 to 2 weeks.
+These symptoms are often indistinguishable from those experienced during other liver illnesses and typically last between 1–6 weeks.